cbassa/stvid/README.md

 # STVID

-**stvid** will be a set of *python* programs to detect and identify satellite tracks on video observations of the night sky, and measure the satellite positions to determine and/or update their orbits.
+**stvid** is a set of *python* programs to detect and identify satellite tracks on video observations of the night sky, and measure the satellite positions to determine and/or update their orbits.

 This software will take over the satellite tracking functionality of my [sattools](https://github.com/cbassa/sattools).
-By porting the functionality to *python*, and using [astropy](https://github.com/astropy/astropy), and [opencv](https://opencv-python-tutroals.readthedocs.io/en/latest/), the software will be easier to install and operate.
+By porting the functionality to *python*, and using [astropy](https://github.com/astropy/astropy), and [opencv](https://opencv-python-tutroals.readthedocs.io/en/latest/), the software is easier to install and operate.

-This repository will primarily be used for development, and will rely, for the moment, on programs from the [sattools](https://github.com/cbassa/sattools) repository.
+This repository is currently used for development, and relies, for the moment, on programs from the [sattools](https://github.com/cbassa/sattools) repository.

 ## Installation
 **stvid** handles requirements using pip.
 You can install requirements by running `pip install -r requirements.txt`.
 You should consider using a VirtualEnv to run stvid on a separate python virtual environment.
 You will also need to download the [Tycho 2 catalog](https://www.dropbox.com/s/isbq1wsmfr24zx5/tyc2.fits?dl=0).